nfonsang/sample-datasets/DATA_DESCRIPTION.md

 ### 📁 Dataset: Customer Churn Data
-This synthetic dataset simulates customer profiles and banking activity, commonly used for modeling customer churn—predicting whether a customer will leave or stay with the bank.
+This churn dataset captures customer profiles and banking activity, commonly used for modeling customer churn, predicting whether a customer will leave or stay with the bank.

 It supports supervised classification tasks, with the target variable: Exited, where: